amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 - Another point is that I was not expecting capital loss plays such an important role but, after some thinking, it does make sense since capital loss is just the other side of the coin of capital gain.
 That's why losses and gains can clarify an individual's overall financial situation and therefore his or her salary.
 Same thing for hours-per-week even if common sense would suggest that people who work more every week are more likely to earn more money.

 ### Feature Selection
-How does a model perform if we only use a subset of all the available features in the data?
-With less features required to train, the expectation is that training and prediction time is much lower — at the cost of performance metrics.
-From the visualization above, we see that the top five most important features contribute more than half of the importance of **all** features present in the data.
-This hints that we can attempt to *reduce the feature space* and simplify the information required for the model to learn.
-The code cell below will use the same optimized model you found earlier, and train it on the same training set *with only the top five important features*.

 ```python